lauren-west/cs124/design.md

 - In a non-empty list, created an item named "Eat Lunch"
 - Marked the item named "Call Mom" completed (assumes there exists an item named "Call Mom").
 - Renamed the item "Text John" to "Text John about bank statements" (assumes there exists an item named "Text John").
-- Showed only uncompleted items.
+- Showed only uncompleted items.*
-- Deleted all completed items.
+- Deleted all completed items.*
 - ✨CSS Magic ✨

+* Our checked items are assumed to be automatically removed seconds after they have been checked, this is demonstrated between page 6 and 7, where the checked "call mom" disappears.
 ## Challenges We Faced
 We often found ourselves struggling to meet every expectation while simultaneously keeping our application as sleek looking as possible.
-For example, we wanted an easy way to edit names that was both intuitive and easy, while also not cluttering the screen.
-At first we had a pen in the corner of the screen that we wanted users to click on, however through user feedback we were told the pencil icon was bothersome and preferably clicking on the name would be the way to edit.
-This was a difficult change to make for us, as we found that without the pencil icon there was no obvious indication for editing, however as stated by our user testers, our technique it is common enough that most users would understand intuitively anyways.
-Learning to adapt our design to the current experienced user base of the world poses many questions - what is actually needed and what is already understood - figuring these out will always be a constant challenge we believe.
+For example, we wanted a way to edit names that was both intuitive and easy, while also not cluttering the screen.
+At first we had a pen in the corner of the screen that we wanted users to click on, however through user feedback we were told the pencil icon was bothersome.
+The user prefered clicking on the name to edit.
+This was a contemplated change to make for us, as we found that without the pencil icon there was no obvious indication for editing; however as stated by our user testers, our technique is common enough that most users would understand it intuitively anyways.
+Something we learned through lab 1 was that users already have a lot of experience with mobile applications, allowing us to create simpler design decisions such as clicking to edit the task names.
 ## What we are proud of
 We are very proud of our simple aesthetic.
 From the start we decided to apply a simple design to our app - black, white, and blue - with straight forward tasks.
-It is oddly difficult however to find a simple design that is simultaneously good looking and usable, which is why we had many iterations, but our final look matches exactly what we had in mind.
+It is oddly difficult however to find a simple design that is simultaneously good looking and usable, which is why we had many iterations, however our final design is better than we originally imagined it could be.